olvidafter-mur/.github/profile/README.md

-# Proyecto MUR 💬📍
+# MUR Project 💬📍

-## Descripción
+## Description

-MUR es una aplicación de posteos por ubicación, permite a los usuarios publicar mensajes de texto breves que son visualizados en una location de 1km a la redonda.
-El nombre "MUR" se refiere al murmurar de lo que la gente comenta.
+MUR is a location-based posting application that allows users to publish short text messages visible within a 1km radius.
+The name "MUR" refers to the murmuring of what people comment on.

-## Características
+## Features

-- Publicación de mensajes de texto
-- Interfaz de usuario intuitiva
+- Text message posting
+- Intuitive user interface
-- Backend robusto desarrollado en Spring Boot orientado a microservicios.
+- Robust backend developed in Spring Boot oriented towards microservices.

-## Instalación

-### Requisitos

-- Java 21
-- Node.js
-- Angular CLI